aktos-io/aecad/README.md

   - A design may include another project as a module.
 Pin connections should point the outer project's specified pins.
   - A design may be made up of more than one PCB (modules).
 Allow cabling layer for that purpose.
 - Collision dedection: A realtime checking process that checks if PCB can fit in the physical case.

+# Technology

+Core of AeCAD will be built on [ScadaJS](https://github.com/aktos-io/scada.js).
+Specific libraries will be built/chosen accordingly.

 # TO BE CONTINUED